 The History of Red Ribbon Week

 So now that you know what Red Ribbon Week is, you may be wondering: why write a blog about it here?
 Well, like many things in life, this important week can be tied into your garden planning as well!
 Many communities, schools, and other children’s groups participate in mass plantings of red flowering bulbs (in particular, tulips) during the Red Ribbon Week.
 Not only is planting bulbs with your children a great activity for a nice fall day, but it also opens the door to an otherwise sometimes awkward conversation regarding the problems with drugs and alcohol in our current society.
 Just because your child’s school may not participate in any Red Ribbon Week activities, doesn’t mean you can’t at home!
-Plan on getting some red tulips so you’re all set by the time October rolls around!
+Right now, Holland Bulb Farms is offering discounts on several varieties of red tulips that will work perfectly for Red Ribbon Week, sold in quantities ranging from 10 to 1000.
+Whether you’re looking to plant large or small groupings, you have options.
+Plan on ordering some red tulips so you’re all set by the time October rolls around!

 Until next time,

 Have a comment to share with other readers?
 Feel free to post below.
 Have a question specifically for Jenny?
 Feel free to email her at email@example.com!